replicatedhq/kURL/design/proxy.md

 The join.sh and upgrade.sh scripts will apply the same configuration to remote workers or masters.
 After making a change to proxy configuration in the spec, cluster adminstrators can re-run the upgrade.sh script on remote nodes to reconfigure docker.

+The online docker install will use the docker airgap packages stored on S3.
+Currently the online docker install script is fetched from `get.replicated.com` and then makes requests to fetch updates from yum or apt repositories.
+These requests to repositories have errors or fail when behind a proxy.

 ### Kotsadm add-on

-If a proxy is configured then the installer will add the environment variables `HTTP_PROXY` and `NO_PROXY` to the kotsadm deployment.
+If a proxy is configured then the installer will add the environment variables `PROXY_ADDRESS` and `NO_PROXY` to the kotsadm deployment.
+`PROXY_ADDRESS` is used because setting `HTTP_PROXY` breaks the kotsadm add-on.

 ## Alternatives Considered